Wray Castle to Blelham Tarn circular walk

 Continue to a footpath gate next to a field gate.
 Go through the gate and continue downhill along the track.
 This leads to another step-stile beside a field gate and onto a surfaced farm drive.
 Tock How farm is to the left but turn right to a T-junction and then turn left.
 The drive drops down towards a white house.
 Go straight ahead, following a finger post signed to Wray Castle.
 Head through the gateway past the white house ignoring the drive to the right and a stony track on the left.
 The path runs to the right of the white house and farm buildings and leads to a stone step-stile beside a gate.
 Cross the stile and continue along the track.

 Walk down the track, crossing another step-stile next to a gate and descending to a gate next to a little stream.
 Continue with the stream and hedge to the right and Blelham Tarn away to the left.
-The path leads to a small oak-covered knoll, at which it becomes indistinct but bears left around the knoll through pasture and mixed woodland.
+The path leads to a small oak-covered knoll; bear left around the knoll through pasture and mixed woodland.

 Continue through a wicket gate and across a stone-clapper bridge over a stream.
 Then continue straight ahead making for the brow of the hill.
 The path follows the line of a hedge and leads onto the road via a gate.
 Turn left along the road and walk past a large house, Wray vicarage, on the right.

 Hardwick Rawnsley, one of the three founders of the National Trust, was vicar at St Margarets church in the early 1880s.
 Even then he was an active campaigner to protect the Lake District landscape from damage by the quarries and railways.